-The BrewDog gold cans rush 2021 kicks off with a Hazy Jane gold can launch online from 12 February.
+The BrewDog gold cans rush 2021 kicked off with a Hazy Jane gold can launch in February and is still ongoing.

 Customers will be given the chance to win one of the five 24-carat gold Hazy Jane cans by shopping any Hazy Jane multipack.